sinankalkan/CENG501-Spring2021/project_Yilmaz/README.md

 ## 2.2.
 My interpretation

-Based on the explanations in the paper, I assumed there exist several different RNN modules for each intent class available during training since the base matrix for a given intent needs to be specific to that intent.
+Based on the explanations in the paper, I assumed there exist several different RNN modules for each intent class available during training since the base for a given intent needs to be specific to that intent.
 The paper also states there exit different initial hidden vectors for each intent class, therefore, I assumed every RNN module uses a different initial hidden state vector (randomly initialized).

-I assumed that the output of each RNN module is a single value which multiplies
+I assumed that the output of each RNN module is a base vector (I did not implement base matrices for the sake of simplicity) whose size is equal to the number of seen classes during training.
+This size constraint is also mentioned in the paper.
+In order to achieve this, a fully connected layer maps the 128 dimensional output to the number of seen intents (6 for the SNIPS dataset).

+The obtained base matrices for a given input is multiplied by the coordinate matrix which is initialized as the identity matrix.
+During training, the base matrices are learned for the first 5 epochs and coordinates are frozen, after which base matrices are frozen and coordinates are learned  for another 5 epochs.
+Lastly, base matrices are updated again while coordinates are frozen for 5 epochs.
+This training procedure uses only seen intents during training.

+After 15 epochs, the regularization term calculated over a small set of unseen intents is used to update the parameters of what is described as the expansion matrices in the paper.
+These matrices are of the same size with the base matrices and allow higher modeling power with introduction of extra parameters.
+During this second training phase, which lasts for another 15 epochs, bases and coordinates are frozen and only the expansion matrices are updated.
+I implemented an expansion matrix for every base although expansion matrices are defined only for unseen intents in the paper.
+In my implementation, every base matrix is multiplied by a distinct expansion matrix which increases modeling power even further.

+The regularization term on the unseen intents described in the paper fails to train the model in my experiments, so I emplyed Cross Entropy Loss for the set of unseen intents as well.

 # 3. Experiments and results

 ## 3.1.
 Experimental setup

-Describe the setup of the original paper and whether you changed any settings.
+SGD optimizer with learning rate 0.1 is used for the experiments.
+I observed Adam to be failing possibly due to the weight decay introduced on the coordinate parameters.
+At each epoch, early stopping is employed with 0.85 accuracy on the validation set, calculated every 1000 steps.
+The batch size is chosen as 1 for the experiments in order to simplify calculations of matrix multiplications.
+Weight decay on the coordinate parameters is chosen as 1e-5.
+The unseen intent is chosen as "GetWeather" as in the paper.

 ## 3.2.
 Running the code

-Explain your code & directory structure and how other people can run it.
+`python model.py` should run the code using data_loader.py as a module so, expect \_\_pycahce\_\_ to appear.
+If there is a

 ## 3.3.
 Results